 Last February, instead of focusing only on Transportation, I worked with the SEAGO team to develop a much broader document identifying Policy Principles (or positions) for each program.
-Similar to the Transportation Issues Position statement, the proposed SEAGO Policy Principles are intended to empower staff to support (or oppose) legislation, policies or various initiatives at the state and federal level that impact delivery of SEAGO programs and/or our effectiveness in serving member entities and their constituents.
+Similar to the Transportation Issues Position statement, the proposed SEAGO Policy Principles document is intended to empower staff in supporting (or opposing) legislation, policies or various initiatives at the state and federal level that impact delivery of SEAGO programs and/or our effectiveness in serving member entities and their constituents.
 It can also be used by our member entities and elected officials as talking points when speaking to policy makers relating to these positions.

-The attached Policy Principles have been drafted for Calendar Year 2021.
+The attached Policy Principles have been developed for Calendar Year 2021.
 Policy developments and emerging needs have resulted in some minor updates to the document, but many of the prior year's principles remain unchanged.
 Once approved, the positions will be used in a three-fold flyer that can be distributed as needed.

+As Administrative Council members, your wisdom, thoughts and suggestions are valued and we hope you will help us further refine this document before presenting it to the Executive Board for consideration.
 I look forward to discussing the proposed Policy Principles with you in detail and will try to answer any questions you may have at the meeting.